tekbasse/spreadsheet/README.md

 Integrates well with Q-Forms or any web-based form processing.

-Tables can be represented as text, where each line is a row, and each cell is separated by a common or specified delimiter.

 Can manipulate Tcl list of lists for easy generation of reports.

-There are procedures for importing, rotating, and exporting tables in various formats.
+There are procedures for importing, rotating, and exporting tables in various formats, including changing Tcl lists to arrays and lists to scalar variables.

+Simple Table API is for tables represented as text, where each line is a row, and each cell is separated by a common or specified delimiter.

+One key feature is Simple Table's ability to guess at most likely common field delimiter of text input based on a statistical analysis.

+TIPS "Table Integrated Publishing System" API is a database paradigm first developed in the 1990's and used extensively for developing data models in flux and importing or converting databases from one format to another.

+TIPS API is based on the flexibility of spreadsheets, where:

+There is no difference between a cell with null or empty string value.

+There are only 3 "formula" types, numeric, text and vc1k (varchar(1025)).

+Any type can have an empty value.

+A vc1k declared column can be referenced by first or most recent, or all cases of search-string.
+Foreign Keys are not constrained.

+A missing key returns an empty row/cell.
+In essence code level errors are avoided.

+Data updates can be by row or cell or column.

+Unreferenced columns are ignored.

+All columns are assumed if none referenced.

+Revisioning is trackable per cell and timestamp, for implementing an "undo" or revisioning capability.